Call Us

 Secondary

-Secondary care is any care an individual receives for their illness or condition that occurs beyond the primary care they have already received.
-It may be designed slightly differently from primary care, focusing on different outcomes and bringing different benefits to the individual.
-Examples might be looking more at long-term recovery or moving out of permanent residential care like hospitals or clinics into a day-care or limited residential environment.
+Secondary care is any care a person receives for their illness or condition that occurs beyond the primary care they've already received.
+It may be designed slightly differently from primary care, focusing on different outcomes and bringing different benefits to the person.
+Examples might be looking more at long-term recovery or moving out of permanent residential care like hospitals or clinics into a day care or limited residential environment.

 In addiction recovery, secondary care offers extra support and a ‘soft landing’ when returning to normal life after a residential treatment programme.
 Addiction is a lifelong recovery endeavour, so extra support to develop the strategies and techniques required to sustain long-term recovery can be of huge benefit to those who need it.

 There are two additional levels of care that follow primary and secondary care.
 Tertiary care is considered to be highly specialised care where clinicians carrying out the care are experts in their field and have access to specialist equipment.
-If you require long-term specialist care, tertiary care may follow on from Secondary.
+If you need long-term specialist care, tertiary care may follow on from secondary.

 Quaternary care is an extension of tertiary, but is hyper-specialised and considered to be rare.